HariCyber-Sec/ddos-simulation-lab/notes.md

 ## Detailed Methodology

+### Attack 1: Spoofed SYN Flood:
+This command sends a flood of TCP SYN packets to the victim (192.168.56.101) using a spoofed source IP address.
 ### 1.
 Started metasploit 2 and checked ```ifconfig``` the ip address of the victim machine.
 ![Ddos lab](https://github.com/HariCyber-Sec/ddos-simulation-lab/blob/main/screenshots/1.jpg)